cssnr/label-creator-action/README.md

 - [Contributing](#Contributing)

 Automatically Create or Update Labels to ensure they exist and are synchronized.
-Works from a centralized remote configuration file, local file or inline config.
+Works from a centralized remote configuration file/url, local file or inline config.

 This works by fetching the configuration file and current repository labels.
 It loops through the configuration and checks if the provided labels exist.
-If the label exist, it makes sure the color and description match, otherwise updates it.
 If the label does not exist, it creates a new label with the name, color and description.
+If the label exist, it makes sure the color and description matches, otherwise updates them.

 ```yaml
 - name: 'Label Creator Action'